dsun7c4/ntpserver/README.md

     Break out board for the panel mount USB-B connector.
 * linux

   Fork of the Xilinx linux kernel used.
+Currently unchanged since the fork.
+Used to locally build the kernel and modules.
 * u-boot

   Fork of Xilinx u-boot used.
+Currently unchanged since the fork.
+Used to locally build the bootloader.
 * scripts

   Various test scripts and programs to setup the programmed FPGA.